richardhans8888/StudentsXCeo-s-Website-Trial-1/README.md

 # StudentsXCEOs – Technology & Development

-This repository is officially maintained and governed by the **Technology & Development Division** of StudentsXCEOs.
+This repository is officially maintained by the **Technology & Development Division** of StudentsXCEOs.

-All system architecture, source code, technical documentation, and development workflows within this repository are owned and managed by the Technology & Development Division.
+All system architecture, source code, technical documentation, and development workflows within this repository are owned and managed by the Technology & Development Division of StudentsXCEOs Jakarta.

 ## Rights & Ownership
 © StudentsXCEOs.
 All rights reserved.